“You don’t cure emotional eating by removing all comfort foods. You do it by learning how to comfort yourself”

 3) DIP INTO THE BRAIN – WHAT IS IT TELLING YOU?

 Now that you’ve had a bit of space and time, the next step is to start looking at our distorted thoughts.
 These are thoughts that have perhaps become a bit too negative, unrealistic or self-critical.
-We believe are thoughts to be fact, when they are far from it.
+Thoughts we believe to be fact, when they are far from it.

 What message are you ‘playing’ to yourself with your thoughts – think of it as a CD or a podcast.
 Is it on a negative loop?
 Are your thoughts very harsh (to ourselves and/or others)?
 Are they realistic?
 Or do we tend to get into black and white/all or nothing thinking?
 Are you imagining the worst?
 Are you your own worst critic?
 Do you give yourself permission to make mistakes?